whatwg/html/FAQ.md

 * http://html5doctor.com/
 * http://diveintohtml5.info/

-If you know of any more (or if you have some yourself) then add them to the list!
-If there are some on the list that aren't very useful compared to the rest, then remove them!
+If you know of any more (or if you have some yourself) then send a pull request to add them to the list!
+(Or, if you think any of the above have lost usefulness over time, send a pull request removing them and outlining your reasoning.)

 ### When will HTML5 be finished?

 The WHATWG is now using a Living Standard development model, so this question is no longer really pertinent.
 See above, under "[What is HTML5?](#what-is-html5)".
 The real question is, when can you use new features?
-For an answer to that question, see "[When will we be able to start using these new features?](#when-will-we-be-able-to-start-using-these-new-features)".
+For an answer to that question, see "[How do I know if a particular feature in the spec is ready to use?](#how-do-i-know-if-a-particular-feature-in-the-standard-is-ready-to-use)".

 ### Is design rationale documented?

 Sort of.
-Often some record of the rationale for a particular design choice can be found within discussions in the GitHub issue tracker or the mailing-list archive or IRC channel archives.
+Often some record of the rationale for a particular design choice can be found within discussions in the GitHub issue tracker, commit logs, or the mailing-list archive or IRC channel archives.
 Sometimes, there is an explanation in the specification, but doing that everywhere would make the specification huge.

 For a few cases that someone did take the time document, the information can be found at the following locations:

 * [Rationale](https://wiki.whatwg.org/wiki/Rationale) — a page that documents some reasons behind decisions in the spec, originally written and maintained by Variable.
-If anyone wants to help him out, try to grab someone on [IRC](https://wiki.whatwg.org/wiki/IRC) (e.g. Hixie), we're always looking for more contributors and this is a good place to start.
+If anyone wants to help him out, try to grab someone on [IRC](https://wiki.whatwg.org/wiki/IRC); we're always looking for more contributors and this is a good place to start.
 * [Why no namespaces](https://wiki.whatwg.org/wiki/Why_no_namespaces)
 * [Why no script implements](https://wiki.whatwg.org/wiki/Why_no_script_implements)
 * [Why not reuse legend](https://wiki.whatwg.org/wiki/Why_not_reuse_legend) or another _mini-header_ element.